Encourage Your Speakers to Create a Blog

-Given the relevance of social media and online marketing, the blog has become a critical piece in promoting products, including educational products.
-A blog drives traffic to your website, boosts your social media presence, and is welcomed by readers because it usually breaks down a complex subject into a simpler format.
-All those things are important, but if your objective is to sell a continuing education product, a blog can increase the use of inbound links to your product and potentially increase sales.
+Given the importance of social media and online marketing, blogs have become essential for promoting products, including educational ones.
+A blog helps drive traffic to your website and strengthens your social media presence.
+Readers appreciate blogs because they simplify complex topics into easy-to-understand content.
+These benefits are valuable for any organization.
+However, if your goal is to sell a continuing education product, a blog offers even more.
+It can increase inbound links to your product and potentially boost sales.

 In a recent study, research found that having a blog increased website traffic by 58% and the use of inbound links by 98%.
 Creating a blog to promote a program, publication, or other educational product just makes sense and should be done by your subject matter expert.
 Whew, you were scared I was going to suggest you write the blog, weren’t you?
 The only add to your to-do list is to make writing a blog a speaker or author assignment.